Baron Browne

-Baron Browne was an American bass guitarist.
+Baron Browne (March 5, 1955 – September 2, 2021) was an American bass guitarist.

 Career

 Born and raised in Georgia, USA, Baron Browne gravitated to music at a very early age, learning to play his uncle's drumset at 7 years old.
 As a teenager he dabbled in piano lessons and at age 12 played guitar for a year before realizing that bass guitar was to be his instrument.
 At age 18, Baron was launched into the professional music scene right out of high school, moving to Boston and studying at the Berklee College of Music.
 After studying at the prestigious school for a year, he began working full-time in Boston with artists such as Kevin Eubanks, Tiger Okoshi, Mike Stern, Bill Frisell and Dean Brown.

 In 1983, Baron received a call from jazz-fusion violinist Jean-Luc Ponty.
 After touring for three years and recording three albums with Ponty, Billy Cobham came calling.
-Baron traveled extensively throughout Europe and the U.S. with the legendary drummer.
+Baron traveled extensively throughout Europe and the U.S. with the drummer.
 After three years and two albums with Cobham, Baron returned to the Ponty band for more work.
 In 1992, Baron joined the group Steps Ahead featuring Mike Mainieri and Saturday Night Live saxophonist Alex Foster.
 One year later he was invited by renowned jazz vibraphonist Gary Burton to join him for tours of Japan, Europe and the US.

 Baron's versatility with playing all styles of music allowed him to also perform with R&B and Pop artists such as Brian McKnight, Tom Jones and Exposé.

 In 1996, Ponty called on Baron once again to record his first live album in over 20 years (Live at Chene Park).
 The album received rave reviews from jazz critics.
 In 1997 Baron's talents were secured by renowned Journey drummer Steve Smith for a European tour with his group Vital Information.